-Even in the bitter cold of Norway’s mid spring my heart was completely warmed at the sight of tiny scattered villages along the fjords.
-I mean picture taking the cutest little farm-like village house you can muster from a Pottery Barn catalog and plop 10-50 of them right at the base of the most breathtaking mountains you’ve ever seen.
+Even in the bitter cold of Norway’s mid-spring, my heart was completely warmed at the sight of tiny scattered villages along the fjords.
+I mean, imagine taking the cutest little farm-like village house you can muster from a Pottery Barn catalog and plop 10-50 of them right at the base of the most breathtaking mountains you’ve ever seen.
 That’s what I’m talking about.
 The contrast of red, yellow and white family cottages seemed as though they were as meant to be there as the grass itself.
 I couldn’t help but imagine how peaceful living along these fjords must be.
 Snapping away, village by village, we made our way to Flam.

 Where to Stay, the Fretheim Hotel